 Consequently, if you want to ratchet down your emotions, your “go-to” place should be your breathing.

 Try this little experiment:

-Step 1: Close your eyes and imagine a time where you were really angry.
+Close your eyes and imagine a time where you were really angry.
 Get into it.
 Visualize the situation and especially the person/persons with whom you were/are angry.
 Got that?

-Step 2: Ok, now while holding this scenario in your mind’s eye, begin to get in touch with your breathing, slowing it down, regulating it to a smoother pace.
+Now, while holding this scenario in your mind’s eye, begin to get in touch with your breathing, slowing it down, regulating it to a smoother pace.
 Stay here for a few seconds.

-Step 3: Now while maintaining your slow and steady breath, recall the scenario and the anger you felt a few minutes ago.
+While maintaining your slow and steady breath, recall the scenario and the anger you felt a few minutes ago.

 Why?
 Because emotions are experienced in the body, even though they are triggered by thought.
 The state of your physiology either enables or disables feelings.
 When you learn to regulate your breathing – you are also learning to manage feelings, a key competency of being more emotionally intelligent.

 The reality is every time you allow short, shallow upper body breathing to be your main method of obtaining oxygen flow; you are training your breathing patterns.
 Like everything else, changing habits takes commitment and consistency.
 Approaching these changes simply and incrementally often works best.

 - Decide on several times/occasions each day to stop and bring your attention to your breathing.
 It can literally be a minute or two.